Do Medical Aids Cover HIV and AIDS Treatment?

 AIDS is a pandemic disease as it is spread throughout the world and affects a large portion of the global population.

-Nearly 30 million people have died worldwide since the first case of AIDS was reported 32 years ago and currently there are more than 34 million people on the planet who have HIV or AIDS.
+Nearly 30 million people have died worldwide since the first case of AIDS 32 years ago.
+Currently there are more than 34 million people on the planet who have HIV or AIDS.

-South Africa has the unfortunate label of being the country with the largest population of people living with HIV or AIDS as there are a reported 5.6 million people infected.
+South Africa has the unfortunate label of having the largest population of people living with HIV or AIDS.
+That is because there are around 5.6 million people who have the infection.

 FACTORS LEADING TO HIV AND AIDS